Introduction and bio

 My name is Tomasz Nieżurawski but I often use a shorter version of my name - Tomek.
 I found it easier to pronounce for my coworkers.
 Although, I’m always impressed by people that can say polish „sz” digram.
 It may not be easy to say.

-Currently, I work for Phorest Salon Software as a Senior Software Engineer.
+Currently, I work for Phorest Salon Software as a Principal Engineer.
 Greetings to my Irish friends!
 Awesome people.

 - Fibaro - on home automation when the company was still a small startup,